Project Background

 Key Flows

-We utilized ID verification in the first step of registration to check the validity of user's identity and to cross-check with Amar Bank's customer database to see if they are a registered Amar Bank customer.
+We utilized ID verification in the first step of registration to check the validity of user's contact number and to cross-check with Amar Bank's customer database to see if they are a registered Amar Bank customer.
 If they are, user can jump straight into the “Debit Card Delivery Address” flow.

 We also reduced the needs for registration steps by assessing their eligibility beforehand.
-By requiring user to fill their residential address, occupation, and source of income, we can determine whether they live in the area we service, and match our risk criteria.
+By requiring user to fill their residential address, occupation, and source of income, we can determine whether they live within our area of service, and match our risk criteria.

 If they match both criteria, then they can proceed to the card delivery address section.

-In this section, we've pre-filled the delivery address to be the same as the address stated in user's ID card.
-This design choice is based on a behavioral pattern noticed in Amar Bank, where the majority of customers used the address on their ID card for their loan contract.
+We pre-filled the delivery address to be the same as the address stated in user's ID card.
+This design choice is based on a behavioral pattern noticed in Tunaiku, where the majority of customers used the address on their ID card for their loan contract.

 However, we added a primer step where we introduced the bank card before asking their delivery address.
 This is to re-contextualize user's mental model as our testing revealed that many of them thought the purpose of this address is for loan contract delivery.

-In the KYC section, users are required to go through a live call with our operational staff in order to verify their identity (by matching their appearance and the ID card photo submitted).
-If all of their data matches, then within 1 business day, their bank account is created and they will be onboarded to the FMA app.
+If all of their data matches, then within 3 business days, their bank account is created and they will be onboarded to the FMA app.

 We also provided a Help Center section to answers the potential questions that may arise during account opening and KYC process (e.g the accessibility of app's features during account opening, account book availability, account freeze, etc).